Updated April 19, 2020:

 As such, I’m writing quickstart guide for iOS app pentesting on modern devices with the checkra1n jailbreak and consolidating different tools’ setup guides in one place.
 I will follow up with a post on bugs I’ve found on iOS apps using the tools installed here.

-Let's start with the basics.
+Let’s start with the basics.
 You need an A5-A11 iDevice, preferably an iPhone.
 I used an iPhone 8.
-Thanks to checkra1n, you don't really have to worry about the iOS version; as of now, it supports the latest iOS 13.3.
+Thanks to checkra1n, you don’t really have to worry about the iOS version; as of now, it supports the latest iOS 13.3.
+Other than macOS, checkra1n also supports Linux.

 Warning: Jailbreaking your iDevice significantly weakens your security posture.
 You should not be doing this on your primary device.
 In fact, you should not use the jailbroken device for anything other than pentesting.